-(a) Basis of accounting
+(a) Basis of preparation

-The financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and are stated in thousands of Trinidad and Tobago dollars.
+These financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and are stated in thousands of Trinidad and Tobago dollars.
 They have been prepared under the historical cost convention.
-No account is taken of the effects of inflation.
+No adjustments are made to take into account the effects of inflation.